Herpes Simplex (HSV)

 What is Herpes?

 Genital herpes is a sexually transmitted disease (STD), caused by the herpes simplex virus.
 There are two strains of the virus, HSV I and HSV II.
 Although it has been commonly thought that HSV I affects only the lips causing cold sores and HSV II affects only the genitals.
 But we now know that either strain can affect the genitals.
+So you can get a genital herpes infection from oral sex from someone with cold sores.

 What are the symptoms of a herpes infection?

-The initial herpes infection can elicit the worst symptoms which may include:
+The initial infection causes the worst herpes symptoms which may include:

 - Joint or back aches and pains